Are most of your Directors independent?

 Do the nonmanagement Directors meet in executive sessions without any members of management present?

 Yes.
 Aetna's nonmanagement Directors meet in regularly scheduled executive sessions without management present at each regular Aetna Board meeting.
-During 2012, the nonmanagement Directors, each of whom is independent other than Dr. Coye, met eight times to discuss certain Board policies, processes and practices, the performance and proposed performance-based compensation of Chairman, Chief Executive Officer and President, management succession and other matters relating to the Company and the functioning of the Board.
+During 2013, the nonmanagement Directors, each of whom is independent other than Dr. Coye, met eight times to discuss certain Board policies, processes and practices, the performance and proposed performance-based compensation of the Chairman, Chief Executive Officer and President, management succession and other matters relating to the Company and the functioning of the Board.

 Does the Board of Directors have a Lead Director?